Darolutamide: History

 Darolutamide was developed by Orion Corporation and Bayer HealthCare.
 Orion Corporation applied for a patent on darolutamide in October 2010, and this patent was published in May 2011.
 Darolutamide entered phase I clinical trials in April 2011, with the results of the first clinical study of darolutamide initially published in 2012.
 The U.S. Food and Drug Administration (FDA) approved darolutamide in July 2019, under the agency's priority review designation.

 Approval was based on ARAMIS, a multicenter, double-blind, placebo-controlled clinical trial in 1,509 patients with non-metastatic castration resistant prostate cancer.
 Patients were randomized (2:1) to receive either 600 mg darolutamide orally twice daily (n=955) or matching placebo (n=554).
 All patients received a gonadotropin-releasing hormone (GnRH) analog concurrently or had a previous bilateral orchiectomy.
 Twelve patients with previous seizure histories were treated on the darolutamide arm.

 The primary endpoint was metastasis free survival (MFS), defined as the time from randomization to first evidence of distant metastasis or death from any cause within 33 weeks after the last evaluable scan, whichever occurred first.
 The median MFS was 40.4 months (95% CI: 34.3, not reached) for patients treated with darolutamide compared with 18.4 months (95% CI: 15.5, 22.3) for those receiving placebo (hazard ratio 0.41; 95% CI: 0.34, 0.50; p<0.0001).

 Darolutamide was associated with greater benefits than placebo for all secondary end points, including overall survival (hazard ratio 0.69; 95% CI: 0.53-0.88; P=0.003), time to pain progression (median 40.3 months vs. 25.4 months; hazard ratio 0.65; 95% CI: 0.53-0.79; P<0.001), time to cytotoxic chemotherapy (hazard ratio 0.43; 95% CI: 0.31-0.60), and time to a symptomatic skeletal event (hazard ratio 0.43; 95% CI: 0.22-0.84).

 Society and culture

 Generic names

 Darolutamide is the generic name of the medication and its INN and USAN.
 It is also known by its developmental code names ODM-201 and BAY-1841788.

 Brand names

 Darolutamide is marketed under the brand name Nubeqa.

 Availability

-Darolutamide is available in the United States and the European Union.
+Darolutamide is available in the United States, Canada and the European Union.

 Research

 Darolutamide monotherapy is being studied in comparison to androgen deprivation therapy with GnRH agonist or antagonist monotherapy in men with treatment-naive prostate cancer.
 As of 2018, it is entering a phase II clinical trial for this indication.
-This study is expected for completion in 2021 or 2022.
+In 2020, completion of this study had been expected in 2021 or 2022.

 Darolutamide is being studied for the treatment of breast cancer in women.
 As of November 2019, it is in phase II clinical trials for this indication.